About Riso

 She likes to share her love of Riso in workshops and demos around the world and she's made a 5 hour long online workshop where she discusses everything Riso with Gallery Nucleus that you can check out here.

-In Spring 2024, she taught a week-long Riso workshop in Denmark at VIA University and regularly hosts workshops in other cities with Riso friends.
-She sometimes teaches live workshops out of her studio in Atwater Village, LA.
+In Spring 2024 and Fall 2025, she taught a week-long Riso workshop in Denmark at VIA University and regularly hosts workshops in other cities with Riso friends.
+She sometimes teaches live workshops out of her studio in Atwater Village, in Los Angeles.

 Follow her work on social media or patreon for updates on new Riso work and workshops!
-Natalie's new art book Dreaming in Color has a big section on Riso too!
+Natalie's new art book Dreaming in Color, Published by Peow2 has a big section on Riso too.